No. 464 Squadron RAAF: World War II

 The squadron continued to attack transport and communications targets from June 1944 to support the invasion; in this role it was a prominent part of the Australian contribution to the Battle of Normandy.
 This was one of its busiest periods during the war and in the first week after D-Day, the squadron's aircraft flew 75 sorties; over the course of the whole month it lost five aircraft.

 On the 11 June, at the request of the SAS Operation Bulbasket and French Resistance, Mosquitos of No. 464 Squadron, based at RAF Gravesend in Kent, attacked and destroyed a train composed of at least eleven petrol tankers that was parked at the rail sidings at Châtellerault.
 These were the fuel reserves for the advancing 2nd SS Panzer Division that was heading towards Normandy.
 For the next two months, the squadron's operations intensified further.
 Throughout July it flew more than 350 sorties.
 Perhaps the most noteworthy of these came on 14/15 July 1944, when four aircraft from the squadron attacked the Gestapo barracks at Bonneuil-Matours in a night-time attack in reprisal for the execution of 34 SAS, 9 French Resistance, and a downed USAAF pilot who were on Operation Bulbasket.
 In August, No. 464 Squadron flew 400 sorties, concentrating mainly upon carrying out night-time attacks on German transports and infrastructure in France.
 Three aircraft were lost during this time.

 Later, on 31 October, another precision low-level attack was made, this time on the Gestapo complex at the Aarhus University in Aarhus, Denmark.
 No. 464 Squadron moved from England to France in February 1945 and, based out of Rosières-en-Santerre, continued day and night bombing missions.
-The following month, on 21 March, the six of the squadron's Mosquitos attacked Gestapo headquarters at the Shellhaus in Copenhagen, Denmark, heavily damaging the building while losing two aircraft.
+The following month, on 21 March in Operation Carthage, six of the squadron's Mosquitos attacked Gestapo headquarters at the Shellhus in Copenhagen, Denmark, heavily damaging the building while losing two aircraft.
 The squadron moved to a base at Melsbroek in Belgium on 17 April.
 It then continued to carry out regular operations.
 Its final operation of the war came on 2 May 1945.

 Following the German surrender a No. 464 Squadron aircraft carried German Colonel General Alfred Jodl and a number of other prominent officials to Berlin.
 No. 464 Squadron RAAF was disbanded at Melsbroek on 25 September 1945.

 The squadron is credited with having attacked 2,353 separate targets during the war.
 The RAAF Historical Section has written that its aircraft flew "3,067 sorties, 7,967 operational hours and 1,835,008 miles".
 In so doing it lost 102 personnel killed in action, 33 of whom were Australian.
 Its members were awarded a number of decorations.
 Those that were bestowed upon Australians include: 14 Distinguished Flying Crosses with one bar and three Distinguished Flying Medals.